About the Pasadena Public Library

-The parcel tax now generates about 20% of the library budget.
-The revenue has been used to keep libraries open and well maintained, purchase up-to-date books and materials, support library programs and services, continue to offer access to computers and Wi-Fi, and retain qualified librarians.
-It has enabled the Pasadena Public Library to bring many technological improvements to the Library including an advanced search engine, a computerized magazine, and newspaper index; a new online library catalog; and public access to the internet with terminals at all library locations.
+The parcel tax generates about 20% of the library budget.
+The revenue is used to keep libraries open and well-maintained, purchase up-to-date books and materials, support library programs and services, continue to offer access to computers and Wi-Fi, and retain qualified librarians.
+It has enabled the Pasadena Public Library to bring many technological improvements to the Library, including an advanced search engine, a computerized magazine and newspaper index; a new online library catalog; and public access to the internet with terminals at all library locations.

 The Pasadena Library Special Tax Ordinance (Chapter 4.109 - LIBRARY SPECIAL TAX*) can be viewed in full here.